Our Founder's Story

 We believe no mother should feel alone on her motherhood journey and that with the right tools & support at her fingertips, all mothers can find greater joy in their path.

-We're on a mission to revolutionise the motherhood journey by making good mental health and positive wellbeing easy and accessible to all mothers.
+We're on a mission to make good mental health and positive wellbeing easy and accessible to all mothers.

 Because ever mother deserves the right to enjoy motherhood!